emersonrp/fallout.bas/README.md

 * Play some Fallout to get more lists of words, clarify the behavior, make it more correct
 * Do something more interesting when you win or lose
 * Possibly have it ask at start-time how many words or what length or...?
-* Possibly (likely) shim a bit of Z80 assembly in there to speed up some of the slow bits
+* Supply this as a properly tokenized /BAS file, with the listing in an /ASC file
-* Supply this as a properly tokenized /BAS file, with the listing in an /ASC file.
+* Supply compiled version

 R Pickett emerson@hayseed.net